nishalrai/nishalrai.github.io/_tabs/about.md

 order: 4
 ---

-# NIRAJ KHAREL
+# NIRAJ KHAREL | CRTO | CRTP
 **thenirajkharel@gmail.com**<br>
 **Kathmandu, Nepal**

 ### PROFESSIONAL SUMMARY

-Experienced penetration tester with over 3 years of work exposure in Offensive side of Cyber Security.
-Has performed Security Assessment on more than 25 different organizations including Financial Institutions, Government Bodies, Payment Gateway and INGOs.
+Experienced penetration tester with almost 4 years of work exposure in Offensive side of Cyber Security.
+Has performed Security Assessment on more than 50 different national and international organizations including Financial Institutions, Government Bodies, Private Limiteds,Payment Gateways and INGOs.

 ### SKILLS
 - Web, Network and Mobile Application VA and Exploitation.